thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ![EBB36 Focuser PCB](Guide/Images/EBB36PCB.png)

+### Note about the EBB42

+Originallt this project was built around the EBB42 kit sold by big tree tech however we changed the design to use the EBB36 for two reasons;

+1) The PCB is smaller allowing for a smaller sized case and
+2) The power connector while smaller is of a more common type so should be easier to source replacements for.

+All of the software provided here will work just fine with the EBB42 but you will need to design your own case for it.

 ### M3 Hex bolts

 To secure the EBB36 you will need 4 25mm long M3 bolts and 2 5mm M3 bolts while the ones for the stepper motor depend on how thick the one you buy is.
 The original bolts will not reach through the combined thickness of the case and motor so you will need 2 replacement ones.
 I found that for the 23mm thick motor I could use 22mm long bolts.

 ### Optional: Crimping tools and ferrules

-The EBB36 focuser comes with all the accessories you need to connect it up it comes with the cable fittings needed to be added to wires to fit in its sockets and the metal pins too.
-However you will need to crimp these onto the wires yourself and a dupont compatable crimping tool greatly helps.
+The EBB36 focuser comes with all the accessories you need to connect it up, it comes with all the cable fittings needed.
+However you will need to crimp these onto the wires yourself and a dupont or similar crimping tool greatly helps.

 ![Dupont crimping](Guide/Images/DuPontCrimping.png)